-17 Employees are not eligible to use or be paid for accrued annual leave until they have satisfactorily per week shall earn vacation hours on a pro-rated basis (percentage of a forty (40) hour week times the appropriate accrual rate) and shall accrue provided the employee is in active pay status for at least seventy-five percent (75%) of the pay period.
+- 17 Employees are not eligible to use or be paid for accrued annual leave until they have satisfactorily - 18 completed their initial probationary period except as provided in Section 9.4 of this Article. - 19 Employees assigned to budgeted positions who are scheduled to work at least twenty (20) hours - 20 per week shall earn annual leave e hours on a pro-rated basis (percentage of a forty (40) hour - 21 week times the appropriate accrual rate) and shall accrue provided the employee is in active pay - status for at least seventy-five percent (75%) of the pay period. - Section 9.2.
+Annual Leave Pay.
+Annual leave pay shall be calculated at the employee's regular straight time rate for the number of hours the employee would have worked during the - 25 week(s) they would have worked had annual leave not been taken, for employees with regular - 26 weekly schedules of forty (40) hours.
+For employees with average, regular weekly schedules of - forty-eight (48) or fifty-six (56) hours, annual leave pay shall be calculated at the employee's

-18 completed their initial probationary period except as provided in Section 9.4 of this article.

-19 Employees assigned to budgeted positions who are scheduled to work at least twenty (20) hours of forty (40) hours.
-For employees with average, regular weekly schedules of forty-eight (48) or

-Section 9.2.
-Vacation Pay.
-Vacation pay shall be calculated at the employee's regular straight time rate for the number of hours the employee would have worked during the week(s) he or she would have worked had vacation not been taken, for employees with regular weekly schedules of forty (40) hours.
-For employees with average, regular weekly schedules of forty-eight (48) or

-27 fifty-six (56) hours, vacation pay shall be calculated at the employee's regular straight time rate